 When speaking from a critical spirit, you’re not likely to be dealing gracious truth, even if there are grains of truth in part of what you say.
 If your words are cookies, then I’m not interested in eating cookies made with even just one rotten egg.
 Have you ever smelled a truly rotten egg?
 Eww.
 No amount in your food is okay.

 It has become popular today to attack Christian ministers who are financially successful.
-Although I may not think I’d do the same thing that some ministers do with their money, that’s not my place to judge.
+Although I may not choose to do the same thing that some ministers do with their money, that’s not my place to judge.
 Unless they are engaging in truly unethical business practices, I don’t care what they do with their money.
 That’s between them and God!

 As long as the majority of their teaching matches my understanding of the Word of God, I will listen to them.
 If there are too many things I don’t agree with, then I will stop listening to them.
 But even when I feel that their teaching is detrimental to others, I don’t usually “speak out against” a minister of the gospel.
 (If I’ve done it in the past, please forgive me — my current conviction is not to do this.)
 Instead, I refrain from promoting them and if I feel someone else is perhaps heading down a harmful path in listening to them, I’ll pray that God will reveal the truth to that person.